ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 This means that voting with Snapshot is practically free since voters don’t need to pay gas for transactions, i.e. *gasless voting*.
 In doing so, Snapshot lowers the barrier to entry for voting, increases governance participation, and allows projects and communities to scale their voter base.

-Transparency, one of the core tenets of governance in the Web3 space is achieved by having all proposals and votes persisted using _content addressing_ on IPFS, thereby allowing anyone to view, audit, and replicate a copy of the CIDs containing the cryptographic signature.
+Transparency, one of the core tenets of governance in the Web3 space, is achieved by having all proposals and votes persisted using _content addressing_ on IPFS, thereby allowing anyone to view, audit, and replicate a copy of the CIDs containing the cryptographic signature.

 Web3 projects and Decentralized Autonomous Organizations (DAOs) are typically characterized by their bottom-up approach to governance, where control is spread out across the participants (or token holders), rather than being built on a top-down hierarchy.
 While there are many different approaches to bottom-up community governance, almost all involve _voting_ as a mechanism to engage the community and distribute control.